-Spiritual travel has become an important part of my mix when I’m out on the move.
-Being on the road and sightseeing is awesome, and dancing the night away is wonderful too, but it’s those places that leave a lasting impression, change you a little bit for the better, and open your mind that can be the ones to make the benefits of a vacation last a lifetime.
+Attending retreats has become an important part of my mix when I’m traveling.
+Being on the road and sightseeing is awesome, and dancing the night away is wonderful too, but it’s those places that leave a lasting impression, change you a little bit for the better, and open your mind that can make the benefits of a vacation last a lifetime.

-If my experiences around the world have taught me anything, it’s that spiritual travel occurs in many forms, from meditation retreats, to festivals, to experiences within nature, often in places you never even expected.
-Here are some of the best women’s spiritual retreats from around the world:
+If my experiences around the world have taught me anything, it’s that wholehearted travel occurs in many forms, from meditation retreats to festivals to experiences in nature, often in places you never even expected.
+Here are some of the best women’s retreats from around the world:

 1. Vipassana Meditation Retreat – Wat Suan Mokkh in Chaiya, Thailand